 Is Barcode Warehouse Management necessary for the manufacturing industry?The answer is maybe.

 Aside: You may think "I'm a distribution company, not a manufacturer.
 What's the big deal?".
 It might make you wonder if Dynamics Business Central isn’t a great product.
 The reality is that in distribution knowing where a product is, how much you have and managing that inventory is part of your DNA.
 Manufacturers are often much more "loose" with product warehousing.
 Business Central WMS solutions are used worldwide in complex warehousing - but WMS systems, in general, are not deeply penetrated into small or medium manufacturers.

 There's a reason not all manufacturers dive into this kind of software.
 They often don't need it.
-It can be a solution in search of a problem - especially if management isn't familiar with ERP systems, MRP demand and supply, and thinks the barcoding system will magically keep inventory levels managed. it won't.
+It can be a solution in search of a problem - especially if management isn't familiar with ERP systems and the capabilities of MRP demand and supply.
+They think the barcoding system will magically keep inventory levels managed. it won't.